 In connection with the investment by the holders of series B redeemable convertible preferred shares in us, our founders executed and delivered a commitment letter to the holders of our series B redeemable convertible preferred shares on December 16, 2008, which was subsequently amended on June 22, 2009.
-Pursuant to the June 2009 Modification, we will deliver to the holders of series B redeemable convertible preferred shares our audited financial statements for 2010 by April 30, 2011.
-If by the time we deliver our audited financial statements for 2010, the Qualified IPO has not been completed and our net income after certain adjustments is less than the target amount for 2010, our founders will be obligated to transfer to the holders of series B redeemable convertible preferred shares for no further consideration an aggregate of up to 26,273,540 ordinary shares, representing 41.3% of our issued and outstanding share capital immediately before this offering, which may result in our founders losing control of our company.
+Pursuant to the June 2009 Modification, we will deliver to the holders of series B redeemable convertible preferred shares our audited financial statements for 2009 by April 30, 2010 and our audited financial statements for 2010 by April 30, 2011.
+If by the time we deliver our audited financial statements for 2009 or 2010, the Qualified IPO has not been completed and our net income after certain adjustments is less than the target amount for 2009 or 2010, as the case may be, our founders will be obligated to transfer to the holders of series B redeemable convertible preferred shares for no further consideration an aggregate of up to 26,273,540 ordinary shares, representing 41.3% of our issued and outstanding share capital immediately before this offering, which may result in our founders losing control of our company.
 This offering is expected to constitute a Qualified IPO.
-See "Description of Share Capital - History of Share Issuances and Other Financings - Share Exchange", "- June 2009 Modification" and "- September 2009 Modification."
+See "Description of Share Capital-History of Share Issuances and Other Financings-Share Exchange", "-June 2009 Modification" and "-September 2009 Modification."
 If such transfer occurs, our founders may be unwilling or unable to continue to serve our company in their present positions, and we may not be able to replace them readily with a management team with comparable experience, commitment and incentives in managing our company, if at all.
 As a result, our business may be severely disrupted and we may have to incur additional expenses in order to recruit and retain new management team and other personnel.
 In addition, if any of our founders joins a competitor or forms a competing company, we may lose some of our customers and market share.
 As a result, our business and results of operation may be materially and adversely affected.
-See "- Our business depends substantially on the continuing efforts of our executive officers and key
+See " -Our business depends substantially on the continuing efforts of our executive officers and key technical personnel, as well as our ability to maintain a skilled labor force.
+Our business may be materially and adversely affected if we lose their services."